ExtensiveAutomation/extensiveautomation-en.readthedocs.io/docs/admin/projects.rst

 .. image:: /_static/images/webinterface/delete_project.png

-.. note :: If the project is associated with a user, deletion is not allowed.
+.. note:: If the project is associated with a user, deletion is not allowed.

 Link a project to a user
 ------------------------